guy-roberts/check_list_engine/README.md

 This Rails Engine provides a way to store designs of check list or audits, to change those designs and to store instances of these check lists in action.
 The components of a check list can be text, photos, signatures, choices, address, yes / no, dates and titles.

-The idea is that somebody designs a checklist with these components and then delegates the job of actually completing them to another person.
+The idea is that somebody designs a checklist with these components and then delegates the job of actually completing them to another person who usually has less experience of performing the task.

 ## Examples